 3. Q: How does my pet’s lifestyle affect its vaccination program?

-disease, whereas others have a great deal of exposure to other pets and/or wildlife by virtue of their activities.
+A: Some pets are homebodies and have minimal opportunity for exposure to infectious disease, whereas others have a great deal of exposure to other pets and/or wildlife by virtue of their activities.
 Still other pets live in geographic areas that place them at greater risk for contracting some infectious diseases.
 Differences in lifestyle illustrate the importance of customizing a vaccination program to individual patients.

 4. Q: Are there risks?

 A: Although most pets respond well to vaccines, like any medical procedure vaccination carries some risk.
 The most common adverse responses are mild and short-term, including fever, sluggishness, and reduced appetite.
 Pets may also experience temporary pain or subtle swelling at the site of vaccination.
 Although most adverse responses will resolve within a day or two, excessive pain, swelling, or listlessness should be discussed with your veterinarian.

 Rarely, serious adverse responses occur.
 Contact your veterinarian immediately if your pet has repeated vomiting or diarrhea, whole body itching, difficulty breathing, collapse, or swelling of the face or legs.
 These signs may indicate an allergic reaction.
 In very rare instances death can occur.
 Visit with your veterinarian about the latest information on vaccine safety, including rare adverse responses that may develop weeks or months after vaccination.
 These next quotes are from a paper published on the AVMA website:

 • Dr. Ford was on the American Animal Hospital Association